Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Results

-In Fig.~\ref{fig:sigma_r}, we show the individual contributions to the total uncertainty in the tensor-to-scalar ratio, $r$, arising from different components present in the delensed $B$-mode power spectrum.
-The total uncertainty, $\sigma(r)$, represents the expected statistical error due to the cosmic variance limit on the measured delensed power spectrum for a single realisation.
-We obtained the uncertainty for each component of the model power spectrum in Eq. (\ref{eq:sigma_r}), by considering contribution from that particular component while setting all other components to zero.
-This approach allows us to isolate the effect of each source of uncertainty.
+In Fig.~\ref{fig:sigma_r}, we show the individual contributions to the total uncertainty in the tensor-to-scalar ratio, $r$, arising from different components present in the de-lensed $B$-mode power spectrum.
+The total uncertainty, $\sigma(r)$, represents the expected statistical error due to the cosmic-variance limit on the measured de-lensed power spectrum for a single realisation.
+We obtained the uncertainty for each component of the model power spectrum in Eq. (\ref{eq:sigma_r}) by considering contribution from that particular component while setting all other components to zero.
+This approach allowed us to isolate the effect of each source of uncertainty.

-The \textit{tensor ($r=0.003$)} term in Fig. \ref{fig:sigma_r} reflects the fundamental limit imposed by the primordial $B$-mode signal itself, corresponding to the cosmic variance of the tensor component for a fiducial value $r=0.003$ considered in this paper.
-To quantify the impact of residual foreground in the template map used for delensing, we computed the difference in the variance of $r$, obtained using component separated CMB maps with residual foregrounds and using analogous maps with subtracted residual foreground (foreground-free HILC CMB maps).
-This uncertainty level from foreground residuals in template building shown in Fig. \ref{fig:sigma_r} as \textit{foreground res. temp.} gives a quantitative measure of how residual foreground contamination in the B-mode template propagates into the constraint on $r$.
-The \textit{foreground res.} and the \textit{noise res.} terms arise from residual foreground and instrumental noise, respectively, that is present in the component-separated B-mode SAT maps.
-The \textit{lensing res.} term captures the remaining $B$-mode power due the incomplete removal of lensing-induced $B$-modes.
-Finally, the \textit{combined} uncertainty shows the total uncertainty when all contributions are included simultaneously, illustrating how each component cumulatively increases $\sigma(r)$.
-Note that the combined uncertainty is not simply the total sum of each individual contribution from different components.
+The tensor ($r=0.003$) term in Fig. \ref{fig:sigma_r} reflects the fundamental limit imposed by the primordial $B$-mode signal itself, corresponding to the cosmic variance of the tensor component for a fiducial value of $r=0.003$ considered in this paper.
+To quantify the impact of residual foreground in the template map used for de-lensing, we computed the difference in the variance of $r$, obtained using component-separated CMB maps with residual foregrounds and using analogous maps with subtracted residual foreground (foreground-free HILC CMB maps).
+This uncertainty level from foreground residue in template building --shown in Fig. \ref{fig:sigma_r} as foreground res. temp.-- gives a quantitative measure of how residual foreground contamination in the B-mode template propagates into the constraint on $r$.
+The foreground res. and the noise res. terms arise from residual foreground and instrumental noise, respectively, which is present in the component-separated B-mode SAT maps.
+The lensing res. term captures the remaining $B$-mode power due the incomplete removal of lensing-induced $B$-modes.
+Finally, the combined uncertainty shows the total uncertainty when all contributions are included simultaneously, illustrating how each component cumulatively increases $\sigma(r)$.
+Note that the combined uncertainty is not simply the sum of each individual contribution from different components.